End

 Get the facts

-Our Social Justice Stocktake data shows housing affordability is an emergency we need to address urgently.
+Our Social Justice Stocktake report data shows housing affordability and homelessness is a top concern for all communities.

 Together, we can end homelessness